ukilab-cloud/lab-tgw-fgcp/docs/docs/exercise-5.md

+---
+hide:
+  - toc
+---
-# Exercise 4 - High Availability
+# Exercise 5 - High Availability

 ### Egress traffic to the Internet from the Spoke VPCs